-- for which a deduction is allowed under IRC section 179-A, and - that is installed in or manufactured as part of a motor vehicle that is 1) placed in service during the tax year, and 2) registered in this state.
+- for which a deduction is allowed under IRC section 179-A (but not including clean-fuel vehicle property relating to a qualified hybrid vehicle; see Qualified hybrid vehicle on page 2); and - that is installed in or manufactured as part of a motor vehicle that is 1) placed in service during the tax year, and registered in this state.
 The cost includes the cost of installing the property either in the retrofit of an existing vehicle or in a manufacturer's original equipment vehicle.